Lordseriouspig/Badtranslator/README.md

 You can customize the translation behavior by modifying the extension settings in your VS Code settings:

 - `badtranslator.startLanguage`: The starting language code.
 Use 'auto' for automatic detection.
+This uses ISO-639-1 formatting.
+Get the full list [here](https://cloud.google.com/translate/docs/languages)
 - `badtranslator.endLanguage`: The target language code.
+This uses ISO-639-1 formatting.
+Get the full list [here](https://cloud.google.com/translate/docs/languages)
 - `badtranslator.translationCount`: The number of times to translate the text.
+I would reccomend around 100, but do not go above 1000.

 ## Installation

-1. Open Visual Studio Code.
-2. Go to the Extensions view by clicking on the square icon in the sidebar.
-3. Search for "Bad Translator" in the Extensions Marketplace.
-4. Click Install to install the extension.
-5. Once installed, you can use the extension as described in the Usage section above.
+You can get our free extension [here](https://marketplace.visualstudio.com/items?itemName=lordseriouspig.Badtranslator&ssr=false#overview)
+Simply click install, and follow the prompts from there

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.

 ## Acknowledgements

 - This extension utilizes the Google Translate API for text translation.
 - Inspired by the concept of "translation telephone" and the humor of mistranslations.

-## Contributing

-Contributions are welcome!
-If you have any ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

-## Support
+## Support, Bugs, and suggestions

-If you encounter any issues or have any questions, please don't hesitate to reach out.
-You can contact the maintainer at [your-email@example.com](mailto:your-email@example.com).
+If you encounter any issues, have an idea for a feature, or need some help, please don't hesitate to create an issue.